ehxdie/Real-time-quote-display/README.md

 ## Testing

-The project includes comprehensive test suites for both frontend and backend:
+The project includes Unit test for both frontend and backend:

-- Unit Tests
-- Integration Tests
-- Component Tests
-- API Tests

 ## License